Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 All right.

-We just did a Spirit Airlines episode recently and sometimes
+We just did a Spirit Airlines episode recently,

-It's like, well, you're doing a thing where you cover plane fights
+They just think it's like, well, you're doing a thing where you cover plain fights or plain incidents.

 They don't necessarily have to be fights.